Steps to Take If Your Dog Is Vomiting Blood

 It can be very scary to see your dog vomit anything, let alone blood.
 If you ever experience this, it's natural to quickly wonder why, but it's also important to stay calm.
-Seeing specks of blood in dog vomit is definitely unnerving and almost always necessitates a call to your local veterinarian to get your dog checked out.
+Seeing specks of blood in dog vomit is definitely unnerving and necessitates a call to your local veterinarian to get your dog checked out.
 Remember that getting your dog checked early for specks of blood in dog vomit can lead to a better prognosis in most cases.
 The first thing you should do if you think you notice blood in your dog's vomit is contact your veterinarian immediately.
 Below are some of the steps they may walk you through to help determine the cause, but more than likely, they will want you to bring in your dog ASAP.

 1. Examine the Vomit

 As a pet parent, it's important to note any and all details if your dog is vomiting blood and to examine what exactly your dog brought up.
+If the sight of vomit makes your stomach feel queasy, you can capture a quick picture of the mess and let your veterinarian review the image as an alternative to a close inspection.

 Note the color of the vomit.
 If your dog is vomiting blood that is bright red, that indicates that something in the digestive tract has been recently bleeding, usually in the esophagus or stomach.
 If the blood is dark, clotted or looks like coffee grounds, that means the blood is partially digested and that something has either been bleeding for a while or bled a while ago.
 Keep note of whether there are simply some specks of blood in dog vomit or if there are larger amounts.

 Check to see if there is anything else weird in the vomit, like pieces of a chewed up toy or evidence of rat bait, which can look like green granules.
-Take a picture of what you find to show your vet.
+Take a picture of what you find to show your veterinarian.

 2. Understand What May Have Caused the Problem